• USD

 One of these homelands was called Bophuthatswana and was intended as an independent homeland for the Tswana people.
-At the time, gambling was illegal in South Africa, and Kerzner dreamed up an imaginary kingdom complete with a fanciful legend of a lost city and a lost tribe as the basis for his resort.
+At the time, gambling was illegal in South Africa, and Kerzner envisioned an imaginary kingdom—complete with a legend of a lost city and tribe—as the resort’s theme.

-Today the resort lies in a tranquil basin of an extinct volcano in the Pilanesberg adjacent to South Africa's rich platinum belt.
-It boasts four hotels, an award-winning golf course, and many other attractions for tourists of every ilk.
+Today the resort lies in a tranquil basin of an extinct volcano in the Pilanesberg, adjacent to South Africa’s platinum belt.
+It boasts four hotels, championship golf, and many attractions for travelers of every stripe.

 Province